thachmpham/thachmpham.github.io/md/ref/kernel/kernel_debug_gdb.md

     -s -S
 ```

-- The `-s -S` options start QEMU with a GDB server on port 1234.
+- The `-s -S` options start qemu with a gdb server on port 1234.

 :::
 ::: {.column width=50%}

-3. Attach GDB.
-Launch GDB on host and connect to the GDB server on QEMU VM.
+3. Launch gdb on host and connect to the gdb server on qemu VM.

 ```sh
 $ gdb /root/kernel/linux-5.15.186/vmlinux